Mane76/LoRa_APRS_Tracker_2nd_gen/README.md

 # Richonguzman / CA2RXU LoRa APRS Tracker/Station

-### This repo is a fork of Richonguzman's Tracker with adjusted parameters in config.
-If you like the work of Ricardo - support him.
-Either as <a href="https://github.com/sponsors/richonguzman" target="_blank">sponsor on github</a> or directly via <a href="http://paypal.me/richonguzman" target="_blank">paypal</a>.

 This firmware is for using ESP32 based boards with LoRa Modules and GPS to live in the APRS world.

 ### This repo is a fork of Richonguzman's Tracker with adjusted parameters in config and defaults to ttgo-t-beam-v1 as default board